Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Methodology

 \subsection{Data and Stimuli}

-We used the existing data from \cite{Li2022} which provides the ``The Little Prince'' multilingual naturalistic fMRI corpus.
-In their dataset, 35 healthy, right-handed, young native Mandarin speakers (anonymous) participated in the experiment (15 females; mean age = 19.3 years, range = 18–25, One participant was excluded due to partial missing fMRI functional data).
-All participants had no history of psychiatric disorders, neurological diseases, or other conditions that might affect cognitive function.
-They resided in China and had studied English since middle school.
+We used the existing data from \citet{Li2022} which provides the ``The Little Prince'' multilingual naturalistic fMRI corpus.
+The dataset included 35 healthy, right-handed, native Mandarin speakers (15 female; mean age 19.3, range 18–25), but one participant was excluded due to incomplete data.
 The stimuli used are parallel corpora of the diary ``The Little Prince'' in both English and Chinese.
 The texts are segmented into 1,577 sentences in Chinese, with corresponding English sentences aligned for each one.
-These parallel sentence pairs are also used for the analyses in Section~\ref{sec:performance}.